seqan/seqan/manual/source/Tutorial/InputOutput/VcfIO.rst

      Application

    Objective
-     Write a program that prints the VCF file from above.
+     Write a program that manually creates the VCF file from above and than prints it back on standard output.

+   Hint
+     * use :dox:`VcfHeaderRecord` to create a header record that can be appended to the :dox:`VcfHeader`
+     * use :dox:`appendValue` to append information to the :dox:`VcfIOContext` or the :dox:`VcfHeader`
+     * use the direct member access operator ``.`` if you want to access the information of a :dox:`VcfRecord`

    Solution
      .. container:: foldable